 When I journaled on this phenomenon, I noticed that there was a form of excitement under it.
 Acknowledging that I had labeled excitement with anxiety caused my energy to soar, and I became super productive.
 Suddenly I wrote long social media posts and blogs while editing the manuscript.

 At the end of June, I hit a snag.
-While uploading my ebook to Amazon, I clicked a couple of wrong buttons, and it got stuck.
+While uploading my e-book to Amazon, I clicked a couple of wrong buttons, and the book got stuck.
 It caused a full-blown panic attack.
-All kinds of fatalistic scenarios passed the scene, including me, failing as an author and being the laughing stock of the year.
-It took Amazon a week to return with the news to reupload the file, and that was it.
-It all seemed so simple and not worth the panic.
-I still have not fully recovered from it and have slept poorly since.
+All kinds of fatalistic scenarios passed the scene, including me, failing as an author and being the laughingstock of the year.
+It took Amazon a week to return with the news to re-upload the file, and that was it.
+Looking back, it all seems so simple and not worth the panic, but it happened anyway.
+It took a long time to fully recover from this situation.
+It’s interesting to see how I can go from high vibe to sub-zero in seconds and stay there for weeks.

-One thing I learned in self publishing is how easily I shift vibes.
-I need to work on panicking.
-Even though it was short, the aftermath was exhausting.
+One thing I learned in self-publishing is how easily I shift vibes.
+I need to work on not panicking so quickly.
+Even though it was short, the aftermath was exhausting and took too long.

 5. I need to allow myself to experiment